Results 1 to 3 of 3

 Moral of the story: you just can't beat a good drive image, and extraneous entries in the BCD Store can come back to bite.

-Last edited by bbearren; 2014-07-09 at 10:39.
-Reason: clarityCreate a new drive image before making system changes, in case you need to start over!
+Last edited by bbearren; 2014-07-09 at 11:39.
+Reason: clarityCreate a fresh drive image before making system changes, in case you need to start over!

 "Let them that don't want it have memories of not gettin' any."
 "Gratitude is riches and complaint is poverty and the worst I ever had was wonderful."
 Brother Dave Gardner "Experience is what you get when you're looking for something else."
 Sir Thomas Robert Deware.
 "The problem is not the problem.
 The problem is your attitude about the problem.
 Savvy?"
 Captain Jack Sparrow.
 Unleash Windows